 I had an absolutely AMAZING time at Burlesque Hall of Fame 2019 and honestly cannot recommend it highly enough, especially if you have even the slightest interest in burlesque and its history.
 Who’s going for 2020?

 Looking for a live burlesque photographer?
 You’ve come to the right place!
-Drop me an email with details about your upcoming event and I’ll get back to you with a quote as soon as humanly possible.
-I can’t wait to hear from you!
+Drop me an email via the contact page with details about your upcoming event and I’ll get back to you with a quote as soon as humanly possible!